New Jersey Divorce Lawyers

 Child Relocation Cases

-If the custodial parent wishes to move the child out of New Jersey and the non-custodial parent does not agree, they must file a petition for an Order permitting the relocation.
+If the custodial parent wishes to move the child out of the state and the non-custodial parent does not agree, they must file a petition for an Order permitting the relocation.
 The court will decide whether the move is in the child's best interest.

 Paternity may be called into question during a request for child support.
 The alleged father is subject to the jurisdiction of the state if a paternity action is brought against him in court.
 A man may be presumed to be the father if he were married to the mother, attempted to marry her before or after the birth of the child or if he verbally acknowledges the child as his or does so in writing.